boscoh/pdbremix/readme.md

 `pdbremix` provides an extensive API to run molecular-dynamics simulations from Python. `pdbremix` abstracts the particular details of running MD under different packages.

-One key abstraction in `pdbremix` is that every simulation is started with a set of restart files, all sharing a common basename.
-This consists of:
+One key abstraction in `pdbremix` is that every simulation is started with a set of restart files that share a common basename, e.g. for AMBER:

-- topology file
+	- sim.top: topology file
-- coordinates/velocities file(s)
+	- sim.crd: coordinates/velocities file(s)

-Three types of simulations are provided by the `pdbremix.simulate` module:
+At any later point, the restart files can be obtained by the basename:

-1. minimization -\> restart files
+	top, crds, vels = simulate.get_restart_files('sim')

-2. fixed-temperature dynamics -\> trajectory & restart files
+The `vels` parameter is needed for some MD packages, and is a dummy variable for other packages.

-3. constant-energy dynamics -\> trajectory & restart files
+This `simulate.py` module provides a suite of functions to build restart files and run minimizations, fixed-temperature dynamics and constant-energy dynamics, and simplified the process of setting up positional restraints.

-Each of these functions take as parameters:
+A key parameter used in these functions is `force_field` which describes the external MD-package for `pdbremix` to use:

-- `force_field`: indicating the MD-package/force-field
+- AMBER11-GBSA: AMBER 99 force-field with X igb surface area
-- `in_basename`: that point to a set of input restart files
+- ABMER11: using the AMBER 99 force-field and waters?
-- optional `restraint_pdb`: PDB file that defines positional restraints
+- NAMD2.8: using the AMBER 99 force-field and waters
-- optional `restraint_force`: sets the strength of restraints
+- GROMACS4.5: using the CHARM22 force-field and TIP3P waters

-Essentially two types of simulations are provided:
+`pdbremix`provides a restricted set of MD simulations with proteins that is reasonably consistent across packages.
+They can be essentially classed into two types:

 1. explicit water simulations:
 	- periodic box with 10 Å padding from protein